Future Venture Capitalism

 The truth, as usual, is somewhere in the middle; Marc may be right about David, and David may be right about Marc.

-In essence, an LLM can be viewed as a near-complete library of human achievement.
-What we have theorised, discovered, calculated and ultimately recorded.
+An LLM can be viewed as a library of human achievement.
+Everything that we have theorised, discovered, calculated and ultimately recorded.
 What we know about life on Earth, and the little we know about what lies beyond.

-Venture capital exists to fund the expansion of that frontier, and profit from it.
+Venture capital exists to fund the expansion of that frontier.
 Never looking backwards, always looking forwards for the next opportunity.

-Through this lens, AI and venture capital exist in harmony.
+Through this lens, AI and venture capital should exist in harmony.

-As investors take pitches about anything from asteroid mining to plutonium batteries, AI is the expert partner that costs $20 a month and doesn’t disappear for ski trips or try to fire founders.
+As VCs take pitches about anything from asteroid mining to plutonium batteries, AI is the expert partner that costs $20 a month and doesn’t disappear for ski trips or try to fire founders.
 Agents can break cold inbound down into the most practical format, handle reporting for LPs, synthesize investment memos and package market research.
-It is the perfect teammate.

 “Individuals working with AI showed a substantial 0.37 standard deviation performance increase over the baseline of working alone without AI.
 This finding suggests that AI can effectively substitute for certain collaborative functions, acting as a genuine teammate by granting individuals access to the varied expertise and perspectives traditionally provided by team members.”